 Up to now, they grew to over 50 employees to develop and maintain a variety of applications, all targeted at the Apple market.
 Initially, they were very invested in Mac development.
 Over the years, many of their applications made a successful move to iOS.

 As one of the few, The Omni Group tries to bring premium applications to the iPad.
 While their apps also come with high price tags, the apps are as polished and advanced as they would be on the Desktop.

 OmniFocus is a product in its lineup since 2008.

 The company provides quick support in multiple languages via e-mail.
 There is also telephone support, which underlines their premium goals.

 They are known to closely work with the community.
 There are semi-closed beta for all new releases, which you can register for free of charge.
 There is also a public forum, and a public Slack workspace.

 In the past, OmniFocus received regular free updates.

-The major updates, that means an upgrade from version 1.x to 2.x or 3.x, and presumably also from 3.x to a future version 4.x, are paid updates with a 50% discount for previous users.
+The major updates as in an upgrade from version 1.x to 2.x or 3.x and presumably also from 3.x to a future version 4.x are paid updates with a 50% discount for previous users.